Writing Narrative Essays

 The Essay Structure

-An effective speech does not need to belong as the paper can be five paragraphs short and still be functional.
+An effective speech does not need to belong as the paper can be five paragraphs long and still be functional.
 Narrative essays follow a fundamental outline, just like other essays.

 - The introduction: It is the essay’s foundational paragraph.
 The introduction acquaints the reader with the subject matter.
 It should be interesting enough to capture the attention of the reader.